Why DVD drive not showing up in Windows 10?

 Create bootable media: some errors might cause the system to fail booting at all, thus you can’t solve the problem by normal means either.
 To avoid this dilemma, you can create a bootable media with AOMEI Backupper Standard.
 When system crashes, just boot Windows through this media and then restore the system to a normal state.

 Auto delete older backups to save space: after a long time of scheduled system backup, the image files in your destination directory will accumulate to an amazing size.
-So if the automatic backup runs frequently, or your computer has limited space, you can upgrade to advanced editions such as AOMEI Backupper Professional, and use Scheme to delete older backups automatically without affecting normal operation.
+So if the automatic backup runs frequently, or your computer has limited space, you can upgrade to advanced editions such as AOMEI Backupper Professional, and use Scheme to auto delete backups older than x days.

 Auto backup when system startup or USB plugged in: in addition to Schedule based on frequency, you can also choose Event triggers or USB plug in after upgrading to advanced editions.